duongtd23/AWSIMScriptPy-Client/README.md

 This is the client library of AWSIM-ScriptPy, a flexible interface for scenario specification in [AWSIM-Labs simulator](https://github.com/duongtd23/AWSIM-Labs/tree/dev) for [Autoware](https://github.com/autowarefoundation/autoware).

-The implementation of simulator server interface is available at the extended [AWSIM-Labs](https://github.com/duongtd23/AWSIM-Labs/tree/dev).
+The server interface is implemented in the extended [AWSIM-Labs](https://github.com/duongtd23/AWSIM-Labs/tree/dev) simulator.

 ### Usage
 #### Python Scenario Specification

 We recommend specifying your scenarios using Python.
 Some example scenarios are available in [scenarios](scenarios) folder.
+To run a scenario, first launch the AWSIM-Labs simulator and Autoware, making sure that they are properly connected.
+Then, in another terminal, run the desired scenario as a normal Python program.
 For instance, to execute a ziczac scenario, use the following command:
 ```bash
 python -m scenarios.random.ziczac2